 Any home or building owner knows that repair and maintenance costs can quickly add up.
 But the stakes are even higher for those who own historic buildings.
 That’s because these buildings are not only a valuable part of our heritage but also require special care to maintain their structural integrity.

-One of the most critical aspects of vernacular building repair is traditional materials.
+One of the most critical aspects of traditional building repair is traditional materials.
 Hot lime mortar, for instance, has been used for centuries in vernacular construction and is known for its durability and long-lasting strength.
-However, lime mortar must be properly mixed and applied to achieve these results.
 That’s why it’s essential to use a qualified heritage builder with experience working with lime mortar.
 Ignoring this fact can cause more damage to the building, meaning more costly repairs.
 So if you’re responsible for a historic vernacular building, ensure you’re doing everything possible to protect this valuable piece of our heritage.

 Earth mortars are a vital part of building conservation.
 They are made from local natural subsoil, where clay minerals bind to sand and silt particles.
 Topsoils, which contain organic matter, are unstable and are never used.
 Long-term weathering research published by Historic Environment Scotland in 2015 found that the critical factor in the performance of a mortar is particle size distribution.
 If an earth mortar is well graded (that is to say, containing a good range of particle sizes, not just fine particles), it will have good working qualities and prove resilient.
 If poorly graded, it will always be vulnerable to progressive decay.
 Earth mortars are environmentally sound mortars, as they require no energy to produce and can be sourced from local materials.
 When properly made and applied, earth mortars can provide long-lasting and durable repair.